contests

 Contest Guidelines

-Submissions to the Third Coast Fiction and Poetry Contests are now closed.
-This year’s judges are Kai Harris (fiction) and Tomás Q. Morín (poetry).
+Submissions to the 2023-2024 Third Coast Fiction and Poetry Contests are now closed.
+This year’s judges were Fernando A. Flores (fiction) and Destiny O. Birdsong (poetry).

 Third Coast accepts contest submissions exclusively via our Submittable account.